About Keio University

 Students can also choose to study abroad for one to two academic semesters at one of the partner universities with Keio around the world.
 There will be three rounds of application with different available institutions for each round.

-The necessary documents for the application process are as follows:
+The necessary documents for the application process for undergraduate students are as follows:

 - Academic transcript